JacobPCL/cheap_webcam/README.md

 ## Overview
 Goal of this project is to make use of cheap, easily available laptop cameras and repurpose them as fully functional USB cameras.

-You can find the list of tested cameras & pinouts belos.
+You can find the list of tested cameras & pinouts below.
 The same model of camera can have different PCB version, thus different test point alignment, so watch out.

+If your cam is not on the list, please read the [tutorial here](#how-to-reverse-engineer-camera-pinout).

 ## To Do
 - [ ] design 3d cases for tested cameras